 10. Reflect the Light

-Mirrors are a must for any home and in particular period properties.
-Whilst most Victorian house rooms are usually large with windows to match, certain areas like hallways and back bedrooms can be lacking in natural light so help reflect what little there is with mirrors in strategic places.
+Mirrors are a must for any home and in particular for period properties.
+Whilst most rooms in Victorian houses are usually large with windows to match, certain areas like hallways and back bedrooms can be lacking in natural light, so help reflect what little light there is with mirrors in strategic places.

 11. Mix Modern Elements with the Traditional

-Chances are if you’ve bought a Victorian home, you’re a fan of traditional design but when modernizing, bringing in contemporary touches will create an effortlessly sophisticated feel and are a fabulous way personalize the space.
-Modern and traditional design sits harmoniously together as you can see with the ornate sideboard styled with more contemporary elements above.
-So don’t discount the details you love just because they’re not in the same style as your period home.
+Chances are if you’ve bought a Victorian home, you’re a fan of traditional design but when modernizing, bringing in contemporary touches will create an effortlessly sophisticated feel.
+It’s a fabulous way to personalize the space.
+Modern and traditional design can sit harmoniously together; why not choose an ornate sideboard styled with contemporary decorative accessories.
+Don’t discount the details you love just because they’re not in the same style as your period home.